What did you do as a child that made the hours pass like minutes?

 The Key to Your Earthly Pursuits

-When a child plays, they are in the moment.
+When a child plays, they are living “in the moment”.
 They explore what brings them happiness, and then they immerse themselves.
 The memories you have of moments like this are the key to happiness as an adult.

 Get a small notebook you can keep with you for a week.
-Start by setting your intention to find positive childhood memories where you in love with play.
+Start by setting your intention to find positive childhood memories where you are playing and loving every moment.
+Find those times when you were lost in your imagination.
 Then wait for things to surface.
-To set your intention, ask yourself the question what did I love to do and play as a child.
+To set your intention, ask yourself the question, what did I love to do and play as a child?
 Write this question in your journal.

 Don’t force things to happen.
 Ask your subconscious for positive memories.
-It is important to remember that our memory of past events can be colored with positive or negative overtones.
+It is important to remember that our memory of past events can color our perception with positive or negative overtones.
 Our memories will change over time.
 For this exercise, we want to focus on positive memories.
-Using our recollection of childhood events, people or situations to connect with our emotional center in a positive way helps us understand ourselves.
+We can use our memories.
+Recalling childhood play-time can help us understand ourselves.
+These are links to our inner desires.

 Your subconscious mind wants you to understand what will make you happy.
 This can become a life-changer.
 You’ll see that the key to your earthly pursuits is in your positive childhood memories.

 This is a simple and powerful exercise we use in our groups.
 It a part of our blended learning process.
-It comes with a number of other spiritual technologies.
-Another exercise we use in our prepratory phase is what we call exploring memories.
-This helps us bring our memory into focus thereby expanding awareness.
+It comes with several other spiritual technologies.
+Another exercise we use in our preparatory phase is what we call exploring memories.
+This helps us bring our memory into focus which expands our awareness.
 It shows us what we value and what we fear.

 Carl Jung, Wikipedia